bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 Both the JIT and Rust-based vectorized UDFs provide decent performance but there's nothing quite like good old-fashioned SQL.

-StackOverflow user TautrimasPajarskas was quite kind to provide a [pure SQL-based approach](https://stackoverflow.com/a/72730460) for calculating the haversine distance and it's performance blows all other approaches out of the water.
+StackOverflow user TautrimasPajarskas was kind enough to provide a [pure SQL-based approach](https://stackoverflow.com/a/72730460) for calculating the haversine distance .
+Its performance blows all other approaches out of the water.
 Here's the query in all its glory:

 ```sql
 with distances as (